GraphiteEditor/Graphite/node-graph/README.md

 Debugging inside your node can be done with the `log` macros, for example `info!("The opacity is {opacity_multiplier}");`.

 We need a utility to easily view a graph as the various steps are applied.
-We also need a way to transparently see which constructors are being run, which nodes are being evaluated and in what order.
+We also need a way to transparently see which constructors are being run, which nodes are being evaluated, and in what order.

 ## Conclusion